-The Certificates of Achievement in Intersegmental General Education Transfer Curriculum (IGETC) - CSU or UC, will be awarded upon completion of the IGETC requirements as outlined on the catalog year's IGETC sheet.
-Students must complete a minimum of 34 (UC) or 37(CSU) units, which are distributed among six areas.
-IGETC requirements are designed to be taken with a major area of concentration and elective courses in preparation for transfer to a California State University or a University of California campus.
+The Certificate of Achievement in Intersegmental General Education Transfer Curriculum (IGETC) " CSU, will be awarded upon completion of the IGETC requirements as outlined below.
+Students must complete a minimum of 37 (CSU) units, which are distributed among six areas.
+IGETC requirements are designed to be taken with a major area of concentration and elective courses in preparation for transfer to a California State University.

 This certificate recognizes the completion of lower division general education requirements for IGETC.
-For many majors, students are encouraged to complete the

-IGETC pattern; however, it is not required for admission to the CSU or UC.
+For many majors, students are encouraged to complete the IGETC pattern; however, it is not required for admission to the CSU.
 An official petition must be filed with the Admission and Records Office prior to the graduation deadlines as stated in the Academic Calendar.
-Certification of the IGETC will be indicated on the student's transcript.
-(Refer to IGETC pages in this catalog.)